flashbots/pm/guides/miner-onboarding.md

 # Flashbots Alpha - Miner Onboarding

-*A collection of relevant information for miners looking to participate in Flashbots Alpha.
-This is a living document that will be continuously updated as we receive more questions from you.*
+A collection of relevant information for miners looking to participate in Flashbots Alpha.
+This is a living document that will be continuously updated as we receive more questions from you.

+<br/> _Updated: 6.04.2021.
+Check Flashbots Discord [#release](https://discord.gg/Z26a7e2x) channel for the latest releases._

 ## Contents
 1. [Executive Summary](#Executive-Summary)